-What to Include in a Winning SEO Proposal
+What to Include in an SEO Proposal

 A typical SEO proposal includes the following five sections: